mhofmann-itnovum/docs-alfresco/search-enterprise/latest/install/index.md

  -jar alfresco-elasticsearch-live-indexing-3.0.0-app.jar
 ```

-Additional memory may be assigned to thes services using default JVM options.
+Additional memory may be assigned to these services using default JVM options.
 For instance, the next command will start Alfresco Elasticsearch Connector with 2 GB of RAM.

 ```java
 java -Xmx2G -jar alfresco-elasticsearch-live-indexing-3.0.0-app.jar